-Holiday Break Housing is a privilege that is offered to assist students that need to remain in on-campus housing for all or part of the time period that the residence halls are closed (December 17 at noon through January 9 at noon).
+Holiday Break Housing is a privilege that is offered to assist current residential students that need to remain in on-campus housing for all or part of the time period that the residence halls are closed (December 14 at 10 a.m. through January 6 at noon).

-If you need to remain in housing over the Holiday Break, the following must be true:
+To be allowed to live in housing over the Holiday Break, the following must be true:

 - You must be in good conduct standing with the Student Conduct Office.

 - You must have completed a Holiday Break Housing Application by the published deadline.

 - You must be approved by the Housing Office to remain in housing over the Holiday Break.

 Holiday Break Rates